briis/securityspy/README.md

 * if you already setup the camera using another platform, like the `Generic IP Platform` then remove those before you setup this Platform, as cameras with the same name cannot co-exist.
 * Also, if you are running your Home Assistant installation directly on a Mac, you might need to enable `stream:` in your `configuration.yaml` to be able to do live streaming.

-Edit your *configuration.yaml* file and add the *unifiprotect* component to the file:
+Edit your *configuration.yaml* file and add the *securityspy* component to the file:

 ```yaml
 # Example configuration.yaml entry